Perivel/solid-pod/README.md

 > **Note**: Solidus is still in development and not yet ready for production.
 Use at your own risk.

 ## Installation
-To install Solidus, add the dependency with NPM:
+To install Solidus, add the dependencies with NPM:
 ```
-npm i solidusjs
+npm i @solidusjs/core @solidusjs/client @solidusjs/server
 ```
 or with Yarn:
 ```
-yarn add solidusjs
+yarn add @solidusjs/core @solidusjs/client @solidusjs/server
 ```
+SolidusJS consists of three major components. @solidusjs/core consists of the core functionalities of the primary functionalities of the library. @solidusjs/client consists of the client-specific functionalities.
+And, finally, @solidusjs/server contains the server-side functionalities.
+As of v1, these capabilities are split into separate packages.
+This may change in a future version.

 ## Concepts
 Solidus is made up of three concepts: Applications, Views, and Layouts.